 Following the application deadline, applications will be selected via a competitive process.
 The steps in the selection process are as follows:

 - SJTPO staff reviews applications for clarity, completeness, and eligibility.

 - Applications are evaluated & ranked by the CMAQ & CRP Selection Committee established by the Technical Advisory Committee (TAC) based upon the following goals:

 - Carbon Dioxide Emission Reduction

 - Preferred Project Type

-- The CMAQ Selection Committee forwards its recommended project list to TAC, which then prepares a recommended program for the SJTPO Policy Board.
+- The CMAQ & CRP Selection Committee will forward the recommended Project List to the SJTPO Technical Advisory Committee (TAC), which then prepares a recommended program for the SJTPO Policy Board.

-- The SJTPO Policy Board acts upon the TAC-endorsed CMAQ project list.
+- The SJTPO Policy Board acts upon the TAC-endorsed CMAQ & CRP project list.

 After final approval and notification of CMAQ or CRP award, the sponsor is responsible for implementing and completing the project.
 This includes any public involvement, planning, design, construction, etc. All project phases are eligible for CMAQ or CRP funds, and costs are 100% reimbursable.
 Projects not implemented in a timely manner run the risk of losing funds.
 In the case of an uncompleted project, the return of any federal funds expended might be required.